robbelouwet/masterthesis-forkskinny/reports/weekly_reports/week6.md

 ### Monday

 Fixed the LSFR SIMD implementation to now only apply on the top 2 rows.
-Still, this implementation needs 500 - 3000 cycles, while a SIMD-less sequential implementation only needs around 50.
+Still, this implementation needs 500 - 3000 cycles, while a SIMD-less sequential_abcde implementation only needs around 50.
 I thought maybe the problem was with the CPU having to load the state after evey single SIMD instruction, but after debugging the register, I concluded the SIMD values never leave the SIMD register after an instruction.